TelemetryDeck/docs/articles/update-package.md

 And that's it.

 You can also update every single Swift Package in your project at once.
 To do this, open the **Files** menu, navigate to **Packages** and then click **Update to Latest Package Versions**.
 Afterwards, make sure to test your project to see if everything still works, especially in projects with a lot of package dependencies.
+See further down for more troubleshooting tips.

+{% callToAction "Let's make your app awesome!"
+"Get swifty privacy-first analytics for your app" %}

 ## Troubleshooting